Dynamics 365 Point of Sale (POS) Integration & Setup

 TL;DR

-- Migrate off legacy POS immediately: MPOS and CPOS are deprecated; Store Commerce is the only supported platform.
-Plan migration for all legacy registers within 12 months.
+- Migrate off legacy POS immediately: MPOS was deprecated by Microsoft in October 2023; CPOS was rebranded as Store Commerce for web (still active and supported); Store Commerce app is the recommended platform for new deployments.
+Plan migration for all legacy registers immediately.

-- Choose deployment based on connectivity: Cloud POS (browser-based) is cheaper to manage but requires reliable internet (<100ms latency).
+- Choose deployment based on connectivity: Store Commerce for web (browser-based) is cheaper to manage but requires reliable internet (<100ms latency).
 Store Commerce app (local download) costs more but handles connectivity issues gracefully via offline mode.

 - Architect hardware via Hardware Station: Don’t hardcode printer, card reader, or scale integrations into POS.
 Use Hardware Station as an abstraction layer; upgrade hardware without redeploying POS.